Ruvyrom/Ruvomain-Protocol/README.md

 *You have a specific device?
 Create your JSON profile, place it in `/Configs/Imports`, and submit a Pull Request.
 Your configuration will then be available to the entire community.
 Create a JSON file [following the protocol schema](https://github.com/Ruvyrom/Ruvomain-Protocole/blob/main/Configs/Imports/structure-example.json).
 More information [here](https://github.com/Ruvyrom/Ruvomain-Protocole/blob/main/Configs/Imports/README.md).*

 Need help with your first contribution?
-[Consult this guide](https://github.com/firstcontributions/first-contributions).
+[Consult this guide](https://github.com/firstcontributions/first-contributions) to learn the basics of pull requests.

 ***Note:***
 >This project is maintained manually.
 I wrote these scripts because I was tired of the bloat on my S24+.
 No AI fluff, just pure Bash and system-level configuration for people who value their time and privacy.